evertonstz/pynps/README.md

 updates only vita's db
 >$ pynps -c psv -u

-updates only psp's db
->$ pynps -c psp -u

-updates only psx's db
->$ pynps -c psv -u

-updates only psx's and psm's db
+Or:

->$ pynps -c psv -c psm -u
+>$ pynps -uc psv

+You can do the same for psp, psx and psm.

 ## Updating database, even more fragmented

 Updates only games and themes database for psp and psx (note: since there's no themes database for psx, only the games db will be updated for this system):
 >$ pynps -c psp -u -GT

+Or:

+>$ pynps -GTuc psp

-updates only games database for every system
+Updates only games database for every system:
 >$ pynps -u -G

+Or:
+>$ pynps -Gu

 ## Database file